2018 ICAS Convention Awards Applications

 Click here to view a list of past recipients of the Sword of Excellence.

 Since 1981, the International Council of Air Shows Sword of Excellence has been synonymous with air show excellence.
 Given each year to recognize outstanding service and personal contributions to the air show industry, the Sword is widely considered to be the single highest honor an individual air show professional can receive.
-Over the last 30 years, 38 different Sword recipients have been honored for their leadership, service, innovation, vision, commitment and selfless contributions to the air show business.
+Over more than 30 years, 44 different Sword recipients have been honored for their leadership, service, innovation, vision, commitment and selfless contributions to the air show business.

 The award was created in 1981 to recognize the highest levels of achievement in the air show business.
 Since then, the stature and visibility of the ICAS Sword of Excellence have increased as the list of past recipients has grown.
 The single common characteristic of these air show performers, event organizers, military representatives, government officials and air show industry activists is their selfless commitment to improving and contributing not just to their own air show businesses, but to the entire air show industry.